 Courses used to fulfill General Education Program requirements or the requirements of a major or minor may be counted toward the certificate in most cases.
 Up to 6 s.h. of transfer credit may be counted toward certificate requirements, with the Certificate in Medieval Studies coordinating committee's approval; contact the certificate program's coordinator.

 |MDVL:3409||Medieval Civilization I||3|

 |or MDVL:3410|| Medieval Civilization II|

 Remaining courses may be chosen from the "Associated Courses" below or from medieval studies courses (prefix MDVL) under Courses in this section of the Catalog.
+Students must include courses from at least three different departments; they may count a maximum of 10 s.h. from a single department or program.
 Students should consult regularly with a medieval studies advisor while planning and completing their program of study.

 The following courses are approved for the medieval studies certificate.
 Other courses may be approved for satisfaction of certificate requirements; students who wish to have a course approved should make a request to the Certificate in Medieval Studies coordinating committee.
 The coordinating committee revises the list of approved courses as necessary.

 Arabic Language and Literature